HeirSearch Executives Share Forensic Genealogy Insights

 What is the typical starting point when undertaking a new search?
 How many years back in time does HeirSearch investigate?

 Suzanne: The place to start would be to speak with any known family and friends of the deceased.
 They might have specific documentation or data to help narrow down a search.
-Those interviews/discussions might provide specific documentation or data to help narrow down a search.
 That first step might also establish records or information later needed to verify identities and familial connections across generations and geographies.

 HeirSearch accesses various online databases to obtain records, but they are not sufficient on their own.
 We may also access other types of records from government offices, which are made available to us by way of a letter of authority provided by our client.